Skip to Main Content

 Entry plans

-If you already have a college diploma or baccalaureate degree in an accredited Medical Radiological Technology program and Certification by a professional association having reciprocal arrangements with the Canadian Association of Medical Radiation Technologists (CAMRT), current unrestricted registration, license, or certification (active status) by a recognized provincial/territorial regulatory authority to practice as a Medical Radiological Technologist and a letter of good standing from an approved professional regulatory authority, the CAF may place you directly into a designated on-the-job training program following basic training.
-Basic training and military occupation training are required before being assigned.
+If you already have a college diploma or baccalaureate degree from an accredited Medical Radiological Technology program, certification with the Canadian Association of Medical Radiation Technologists (CAMRT) or l’Ordre des technologues en imagerie médicale, en radio-oncologie et en électrophysiologie médicale du Québec (OTIMROEPMQ), a current unrestricted Medical Radiological Technologist license by a recognized provincial/territorial regulatory authority and a letter of good standing, the CAF may place you directly into a military medical clinic following basic training.
+Basic training is required before being assigned to a military medical clinic.

 Non-Commissioned Member Subsidized Entry Training Plan (NCM-STEP)